Search tool

 University of Wisconsin

 We use ultrasonic methodology as a tool for characterizing the elastic and viscoelastic properties of materials.
-The purposes are to better understand the relationship between structure and properties of complex heterogeneous materials including those of biological origin, and to guide the synthesis of new kinds of materials with extreme properties.
+The purposes are to better understand the relationship between structure and properties of complex heterogeneous materials including those of biological origin, and materials that undergo phase transformations, and to guide the synthesis of new kinds of materials with extreme properties.
 For viscoelastic studies we also use broadband viscoelastic spectroscopy in which the same specimen can be examined at ultrasonic frequency up to 100 kHz or at audio or sub-audio frequency.

 Selected research involving ultrasonics.